phoneboy/phoneboy.github.io/_posts/2016-12-14-which-comes-first-the-ports-or-the-application-id.md

 In this case, the Security Checkup appliance was positioned outside of a Palo Alto Networks gateway filtering traffic.
 The report from which this snapshot was taken ran in February 2016.
 You can see that Gom VPN and Betternet are clearly being allowed by the amount of traffic compared to some of the other ones, which are clearly being blocked due to the limited amount of traffic.
 I checked [Applipedia](https://applipedia.paloaltonetworks.com/) and these anonymizers are *still* not supported (as of 11th December 2016, at least).

+It's also worth noting that a whitelist approach has a bit more administrative overhead and only works when the applications you want to allow are defined.

-Clearly being able to detect more applications is better, even if you employ a whitelisting approach.
-And, as noted before, this will be easier to implement with the Check Point R80.10 release.
+Clearly being able to detect more applications is better, even if you employ a whitelisting approach, which can have a bit more administrative overhead.
+Even then, it will only work when the applications you want to allow are defined.
+Thus again, more is better.
+And, as noted before, this whitelist strategy will be easier to implement in the Check Point R80.10 release.

 **Disclaimer**: My employer, [Check Point Software Technologies](https://www.checkpoint.com), is always trying to stay one step ahead of the threats as well as the competition.
 The views above, however, are my own.